machinereading/OKBQA_7_Task2/README.md

 Our dataset aims to model the way people interact with a subject (soccer player) by using the knowledge we know and questioning the knowledge we need within the context.

 - The dataset consists of 646 utterances in over 295 dialogs.
 It is divided up into train, test and valid set at ratio of 7:2:1.
-- The dataset is based on [convai2](http://convai.io/), and follows its data format.
+- The dasaset refer to the data format of [convai2](http://convai.io/), and follows its data format.
 We have 4 types datasets either with or without knowledge information.
 The details about dataset show as below.
 ```
 1. your knowledge : (knowledge information)
 2. your konwledge : (knowledge information)